Chart Color Schemes

 Population growth drivers in Carrara are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Considering projected demographic shifts, the area is expected to increase by 1,530 persons to 2041, reflecting an increase of 10.8% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future population dynamics anticipate a median increase for non-metropolitan Australia, with Carrara expected to expand by 1,530 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 10.7% over the 17-year period.

 Frequently Asked Questions - Population